Impact Factor 4.677 | CiteScore 5.4

 Frontiers in Neuroscience is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Neuroscience welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Brief Research Report, Conceptual Analysis, Clinical Study Protocol, Policy and Practice Reviews, Code, Curriculum, Instruction, and Pedagogy and CPC.
+The specialty sections of Frontiers in Neuroscience welcome submission of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Technology and Code, Study Protocol, Registered Report, Conceptual Analysis, Curriculum, Instruction, and Pedagogy and Book Review.

 When submitting a manuscript to Frontiers in Neuroscience, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.